mjmiller41/sushi-near-me/_places/well-being-sushi-dumont-nj.md

   name: "Well-Being Sushi"
   type: Restaurant
   links: http://www.wellbeingsushi.com/
 description: "Sushi & rolls are the mainstay on the menu at this low-key Japanese eatery with some cooked fare.
-Looking for sushi in Dumont, New Jersey?
-Check out Well-Bei..."
+Well-Being Sushi serves delicious sushi in Dumont, New Jersey.
+Try fresh Japanese dishes for a great dining experience.
+Available for takeout, lunch, and dinner."
 place_id: ChIJTf2mCinuwokRzHt36bYlqRs
 photos:
   - name: >-